Orso-bit/FeelRec/README.md

 # FeelRecApp

+Emotional speech recorder

+![App Screenshot](FeelRec_Image.png)

 FeelRec is an iOS app built with XCode that records and trascribes what the user says and makes the sentiment analysis to help people to keep track of their own feelings and improving their emotional awareness.
 FeelRec is inspired by **Voice Memos** and **Journal** iOS mobile applications.

-![App Screenshot](FeelRec_Image.png)

 ## Key Features